UDL1: A Framework for Addressing Learner Variability: Theory into Practice – A Non-facilitated Self-paced Course

 Scroll down for additional course information.

 You can take this course at any time.
-Upon enrolling in the course, participants will have access to the course for 3 months.
+Upon enrolling in the course, you will have access for 3 months.
+After that time, your account will be closed and you will no longer have access.
+Course extensions are not permitted, except in the case of illness.
+(A doctor’s note is required.)

 If you are part of a team of 5 or more people from the same institution who register together then tuition is $200 per person.